2019 Eastern Michigan Eagles football team

 The 2019 Eastern Michigan Eagles football team represented Eastern Michigan University during the 2019 NCAA Division I FBS football season.
 The Eagles were led by sixth-year head coach Chris Creighton and played their home games at Rynearson Stadium in Ypsilanti, Michigan.
 They competed as members of the West Division of the Mid-American Conference (MAC).

 Preseason

 MAC media poll

 The MAC released their preseason media poll on July 23, 2019, with the Eagles predicted to finish in fourth place in the West Division.

 Schedule

-Eastern Michigan's 2019 schedule will begin with four non-conference games, with three away games against Coastal Carolina of the Sun Belt Conference, Kentucky of the Southeastern Conference (SEC), and Illinois of the Big Ten Conference, and then a home game against Central Connecticut of the Northeast Conference.
-In Mid-American Conference play, the Eagles will play home games against Ball State, Western Michigan, Buffalo, and Kent State, and road games against Central Michigan, Toledo, Akron, and Northern Illinois.
-They will not play East Division members Miami, Ohio, or Bowling Green as part of the regular season.
+Eastern Michigan's 2019 schedule would begin with four non-conference games, with three away games against Coastal Carolina of the Sun Belt Conference, Kentucky of the Southeastern Conference (SEC), and Illinois of the Big Ten Conference, and then a home game against Central Connecticut of the Northeast Conference.
+In Mid-American Conference play, the Eagles would play home games against Ball State, Western Michigan, Buffalo, and Kent State, and road games against Central Michigan, Toledo, Akron, and Northern Illinois.
+They would not play East Division members Miami, Ohio, or Bowling Green as part of the regular season.